origamiucsd/origamiucsd.github.io/README.md

-# Origami Folders website
+# Origami Folders Website
-made with mkdocs
+Usage: Connect to UCSD wifi or vpn and run `./deploy.sh`